dhh1128/codecraft.co/why-we-need-try-finally-not-just-raii.md

 }</pre>
 For about thirty seconds after I wrote this, I was feeling cheerful.
 And then I groaned.

-I'd fallen victim to the classic problem that RAII is supposed to solve--in the 50 omitted lines, if I threw exceptions or rejected input, my postconditions wouldn't ever be tested.
+I'd fallen victim to the classic problem that RAII is supposed to solve &mdash; in the 50 omitted lines, if I threw exceptions or rejected input, my postconditions wouldn't ever be tested.
 Since the postconditions were supposed to guarantee compliance to a contract under all cases, without RAII, I'd sort of defeated the whole purpose.

 So I went back and rewrote the macro:
 <pre style="font-size:9pt;margin-left:2em;padding:1em;border:solid 1px #606060;background-color:#e8e8e8;margin-bottom:2em;"><span style="color:blue;">#define</span> POSTCONDITION(expr) \